 The purpose of the interview is to establish the facts relating to the suspected offence.
 An Interview under Caution is part of the investigation process.
-We will normally tape-record the interview and it will be conducted in accordance with the Police and Criminal Evidence Act 1984 Code of Practice.
-The Code of Practice will be available at the interview should they wish to refer to it.

-Interviews under Caution conducted by Council Officers:
+We will normally record the interview and it will be conducted in accordance with the Police and Criminal Evidence Act 1984 Code of Practice.
+The Code of Practice will be available at the interview should you wish to refer to it.
+Interviews under Caution conducted by Council Officers are:

-- are conducted in accordance with the Police and Criminal Evidence Act 1984 - enable you an opportunity to offer an explanation of the facts, though should evidence of an offence emerge, you may be prosecuted - allow you an opportunity to have your own Solicitor present.
+- conducted in accordance with the Police and Criminal Evidence Act 1984 - to enable you to offer an explanation of the facts, though should evidence of an offence emerge, you may be prosecuted